1. What is Room Reapplication?

 11. Is the $125 deposit refundable?

+a.
 Students should read sections #12 and #13 of the housing contract carefully and understand the difference between a contract release and an exemption request.
 Contract item #13 refers to the deposit refund and forfeiture.
 It is important to understand that all cancellations must be submitted on the contract site under the cancellation tab.
 All cancellations should include the student name, student ID number, student signature, and reason for cancellation.